zimul8r/Cortex-Plus-Heroic/README.md

 The character sheets themselves have additional interfaces to the dice pool roller that are explained in their handouts.

-Also, in the event that you just want to use ROLL20 and this dice pool roller and not the specific character sheets, there is a `Dice Pool Only` button available for just that scenario.
-I use a `Dice Pool Only` page as a "character sheet" for my Doom Pool.
+Also, in the event that you just want to use ROLL20 and this dice pool roller and not the specific character sheets, there is a `Dice Pool Roller Only` button available for just that scenario.
+I use a `Dice Pool Roller Only` page as a "character sheet" for my Doom Pool.

 # The Character Sheets

-The MHRP Character Sheet has four "pages": `Build/Create`, `Classic`, `Dice Pool Only`, and `NPC`.
+The MHRP Character Sheet has four "pages": `Build/Create`, `Classic`, `Dice Pool Roller Only`, and `NPC`.

 ## The `Build/Create` Page